CentroDL/godot/w01/d04/student/dino_digging_mornex_prompt.md

 ## Part 1 &ndash; Access information in the data structure

-1. What kind of data structure is `hammonds_mines`?
+1. What kind of data structure is `hammonds_mines`? hammonds_mines.class => Hash
+    hammonds_mines is a hash table

 1. How many "working" mines does he have?
 How many are "planned"?
-Save each to appropriately named variables.
+Save each to appropriately named variables. working_mines = hammonds_mines[:working].length There are 4 working mines planned_mines = hammonds_mines[:planned].length There are 2 planned mines

 1. Access the depth of John Hammond's mine in Mexico.
-Save the depth to an appropriately named variable.
+Save the depth to an appropriately named variable. mex_mine_depth = working_mines[3][:depth] the depthe is "350 meters"

-  - What is the data type of the depth?
+  - What is the data type of the depth? working_mines[3][:depth].class the class type is a string

-  - Can you write a Ruby statement that will tell us if it under the limit for unregulated mines in Mexico, which is 200 meters?
-What would that statement be?
+  - Can you write a Ruby statement that will tell us if its under the limit for unregulated mines in Mexico, which is 200 meters?
+What would that statement be? mex_mine_depth.to_i > 200 this gives back "true" which is boolean

 1. Access the annual budget for Hammond's mine in Patagonia.
 Save the budget to an appropriately named variable.
   - If there are 50 workers there, how much is the maximum each can be payed every month (in US dollars)?
 1. Access the list of dinosaur specimens found in Nicaragua.